THE CREEPING KELP

 It's a homage to several things.
 There's more than a touch of Lovecraft obviously, given that I've appropriated the Shoggoths, but there's also a lot of John Whyndham in there.
 I wanted to do a big-scale, Britain-in-peril novel for a while.
 The title came to me one day and I knew immediately that there was a story to be told there.
 There's also a bit of QUATERMASS in there too -- the old "British scientists screw up" genre has been with me for a long time and it's also something else I've always wanted to do.
 Here it is.

 I grew up on a West of Scotland council estate in a town where you were either unemployed or working in the steelworks, and sometimes both.
 Many of the townspeople led hard, miserable lifes of quiet, and sometimes not so quiet desperation.
 My Granddad was housebound, and a voracious reader.
-I got the habit from him, and through him I discovered the Pan Books of Horror and Lovecraft, but I also discovered westerns, science fiction, war novels and the likes of Mickey Spillane, Ed McBain, Alistair MacLean, Dennis Wheatley, Nigel Tranter, Arthur C Clarke and Isaac Asimov.
-When you mix all that together with DC Comics, Tarzan, Gerry Anderson and Dr Who then, later on, Hammer and Universal movies on the BBC, you can see how the pulp became embedded in my psyche.
+I got the habit from him and my mum, and through them I discovered the Pan Books of Horror and Lovecraft, but I also discovered westerns, science fiction, war novels and the likes of Mickey Spillane, Ed McBain, Alistair MacLean, Dennis Wheatley, Nigel Tranter, Arthur C Clarke, Isaac Asimov and Michael Moorcock.
+When you mix all that together with comics both British and American, Tarzan, Ray Harryhausen, Gerry Anderson, James Bond and Dr Who then, later on, Star Trek, The Time Tunnel and Hammer and Universal movies on the BBC, you can see how the pulp became embedded in my psyche.

-If I had to describe my writing style in five words, it would be these: Entertaining, pulpy, fast-paced, old-school fun.
-The kick-ass cover Wayne Miller did echoes all those sentiments.
+If I had to describe its writing style in five words, it would be these: Entertaining, pulpy, fast-paced, old-school fun.
 Order it now, or I'll send the Shoggoths round.

 Plot